nCoda/lychee/description.rst

 ---------------------------------

 Lychee-MEI is a valid subset of MEI. **Lychee-MEI** restricts MEI to encoding strategies that are easier and safer for computers to process.
-This sub-format will be specified in the future; for now it involves the following characteristics:
+We will discover new qualifications for Lychee-MEI as we go along; for now it involves the following characteristics:

 - file management:
     - every MEI ``<section>`` is kept in its own file, to ease version control